Happy Spring! The April edition of Meet the Blogger features the lovely and talented writer

 continuing to blog, which could otherwise turn into a chore.

 Blogging can offer us much, that's for sure.
 I'm glad you've found it beneficial, and glad you help so many!
-What are you working on right now?
+What are you working on

 Right now I’m not writing any